benarmstead/cmus-music-monitor/README.md

 Gets all the metadata of the song being listened to, and writes it to a CSV.

+## Program to analyse data

+I have written a small python program utilizing matplotlib to analyse and effectively display the data stored in the .csv.

+It can be found [here](https://github.com/benarmstead/music-grapher)

 # Installation

 `git clone https://github.com/benarmstead/cmus-music-monitor/`